coleifer/huey/docs/api.rst

         :param int retries: number of times to retry the function if an unhandled exception occurs when it is executed.
         :param int retry_delay: number of seconds to wait between retries.
-        :param bool context: when the task is executed, include the :py:class:`Task` instance as a keyword argument.
-        :param str name: name for this task.
-If not provided, Huey will default to using the module name plus function name.
         :param expires: set expiration time for task - if task is not run before ``expires``, it will be discarded.
 The ``expires`` parameter can be either an integer (seconds), a timedelta, or a datetime.
 For